| mnoGoSearch 3.3.14 reference manual: Full-featured search engine software | ||

 In this case indexer will use the collected

-value of url.shows
+value of url.shows multiplied to the

 PopRankShowCntWeight